Banuba/ve-sdk-react-native-cli-integration-sample/mddocs/quickstart_pe_android.md

 }
 ```

 [Promises](https://reactnative.dev/docs/native-modules-android#promises) feature is used to make a bridge between React Native and Android.

-Invoke [initSDK](../App.js#L15) on React Native side to initialize SDK with the license token.
+Invoke [initSDK](../App.js#L16) on React Native side to initialize SDK with the license token.
 ```javascript
 SdkEditorModule.initSDK(LICENSE_TOKEN);
 ```

-Add [ReactMethod](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L116) on Android side to initialize Video Editor SDK.
+Add [ReactMethod](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L140) on Android side to initialize Video Editor SDK.

-:exclamation: Important
+> [!IMPORTANT]
-1. Instance ```editorSDK``` is ```null``` if the license token is incorrect.
+> 1. Instance ```editorSDK``` is ```null``` if the license token is incorrect.
 In this case you cannot use photo editor.
 Check your license token.
-2. It is highly recommended to [check license](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L318) if the license is active before starting Photo Editor.
+> 2. It is highly recommended to [check license](../android/app/src/main/java/com/vesdkreactnativecliintegrationsample/SdkEditorModule.kt#L183) if the license is active before starting Photo Editor.

 Finally, once the SDK in initialized you can invoke [openPhotoEditor](../App.js#L39) message from React Native to Android